Danny Lennon

-Daniel Joseph Lennon (born 6 April 1969) is a Scottish professional football manager and former player.
+Daniel Joseph Lennon (born 6 April 1969) is a Scottish professional football manager and former player who is currently the Director of Football at Scottish League Two club Dumbarton.

 In his playing career, Lennon is best known for scoring a free kick for Raith Rovers against Bayern Munich during an UEFA Cup tie in 1995 and winning the Scottish Second and First Division as captain of Partick Thistle in 2001 and 2002.

 It was at Raith, where he would also experience international football with Northern Ireland B.

 Lennon began his managerial career with Cowdenbeath in June 2008.
 Having led the Blue Brazil to promotion from the Scottish Third Division to the First Division, he was appointed St Mirren manager in June 2010.
-He won the 2012–13 Scottish League Cup with the Buddies but his contract was not renewed in 2014.
+He won the 2012–13 Scottish League Cup with the Buddies but his contract was not renewed at the end of the 2013-14 season.
 After a caretaker spell in charge of the Scotland under-21s, Lennon managed Alloa Athletic from April to December 2015.

 Following a stint as acting head coach of Airdrieonians, Lennon was appointed Clyde manager in November 2017, where he remained for five years until October 2022.
 Under his management, Clyde secured promotion to Scottish League One in the 2018-19 season.

-Lennon returned to Airdrieonians for a second spell as manager from August to October 2025.
+Lennon returned to Airdrieonians for a second spell as manager from August to October 2025, before being appointed Director of Football at Dumbarton in September 2026.

 Playing career

 Club

-Lennon began his career at Hibernian, before signing for Raith Rovers for £30,000 in 1993.
+Lennon began his career as a youth player at Hutchison Vale before signing his first professional contract at Hibernian.
+He then signed for Raith Rovers for £30,000 in 1993.
 At Raith, he was part of the squad that won the Scottish League Cup in 1994, but he missed the final due to injury.
 Raith qualified for the UEFA Cup thanks to winning the League Cup.

 Lennon scored in Raith’s second leg tie against Bayern Munich, which briefly gave them the lead at the Munich Olympic Stadium.
 In 2023, Lennon was inducted into the Raith Rovers Hall of Fame.

 After leaving Raith in 1999, he played for Ayr United, Ross County, Partick Thistle, where he won two league titles, Gretna, Workington and Cowdenbeath.
+While at Gretna, Lennon was also appointed head of youth development.

-On 18 November 2011, Lennon was inducted into the Partick Thistle Hall of Fame, receiving legendary status.
+On 18 November 2011, Lennon was inducted into Partick Thistle's Hall of Fame, receiving legendary status.

 At the age of 50, Lennon briefly came out of retirement in 2019, 11 years after he last played, as a substitute for Clyde against Celtic B in the Glasgow Cup.